What do parents have to know and do to maintain connection with their adolescent child?

 The “clinical” part of my hypnotherapy training means I have additional education pertaining to mood and personality disorders, and the DSM V (the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Health Disorders, which I do not necessarily endorse but accept as a given in our medical system at the moment).
 I don’t offer diagnoses, but I am trained to recognize them and refer clients to the help they need, or work alongside their current mental health team in a safe, complementary way.

 Finally, I’m a parent.
 My son is now 15 years old.
 Up until he was 13, as far as I knew, he was a girl!
 Hah ha what?
 Whoops!
 Ha ha did I mention parenting is hard sometimes!
-Like, WTF, amirite? ¯\_(ツ)_/¯ Oh, those crazy kids!
-Ok.
+Like, WTH, amirite?
+We don’t always get it right. ¯\_(ツ)_/¯ Ok.
 Anyway…

 In all seriousness, I’d say my son and I have quite a close, loving relationship with a high level of Contact Nutrition even though we’ve definitely had long periods of distance and mistrust and hurt and anger.